 Codependent love is exclusive to others-there is none left over for ourselves.
-(The second great commandment makes it clear that you shall love your neighbor as yourself.
-(Matthew 22:39), and, of course, charity begins at home.)
+Kindness means to "love your neighbor as yourself," and, of course, "charity begins at home."
 Therefore, if I am buying presents for others but refusing to accept them for myself, something is wrong.